JunghoYoo/lio_sam_mid360/README.md

 - Ensure Livox point type provides per-point time (relative within scan) and ring/channel index.
 Adapt `imageProjection.cpp` if your fields differ.
 - DDS/QoS: tune if running over networks with Livox drivers.

+## Issues
+- There was a large bias when using Livox IMU.
+This lead to an inaccurate incremental odometry estimate

 ## Credits
 - Adaptation and maintenance: Vishnuraj A
 - Based on the original LIO-SAM by Tixiao Shan et al. See `LICENSE` and original repository for citations.